-- Local Programs are responsible for using appropriate saddles, safety stirrups, rider footwear, and deciding appropriate adaptive equipment for the horse and rider.
+- Local Programs are responsible for using appropriate saddles, tack, safety stirrups, rider footwear, and deciding appropriate adaptive equipment for the horse and rider.
 Riders may use adaptive equipment without penalty.
-Riders may in no way be attached to the horse or saddle. - All riders/drivers/handlers must wear a protective ASTM/SEI approved helmet with full chin harness fastened at all times when the athlete is working with or riding the horse. - Halters are required for supported classes.
-The lead line must be fastened to the halter and not to the bridle.
-The halter may be over or under the bridle as long as it doesn't interfere with the use of the reins or the bit.
+Riders may in no way be attached to the horse or saddle. - Lead lines cannot be fastened to a bit.
+Halters are required for all on-lead supported classes.
+If a bridle with a bit is being used, the halter may be over or under the bridle as long as it does not cause discomfort to the horse or interfere with the use of the reins or the bit.
+The rider will be penalized, and possible disqualification at the judge's discretion, if the lead rope is attached to the bit. - All riders/drivers/handlers must wear a protective ASTM/SEI approved helmet with full chin harness fastened at all times when the athlete is working with or riding the horse.